sel8888/harmonic-shape-transform-2026-koncept/README.md

 For commercial licensing, research collaboration, or inquiries regarding permitted use, please contact the author directly.

+🚀 Try the Blender Addon: Switch to the blender-addon branch to download the interactive validation tool.

 Commercial licensing available upon request.
 Contact the author for closed‑source or commercial use.